MP Assembly polls: Congress likely to end 15-year BJP rule, predicts ABP survey

 Chauhan had even placated Hindu mahants by granting six of them status as ministers of state after they threatened to launch a yatra alleging corruption in his government.

 To counter this hardline Hindutva, the Congress in Madhya Pradesh is employing a blatant Hindu card.
 Look at the way the state leaders have been trying to project themselves as devotees of various gods.
-PCC President Kamal Nath claims himself to be a Hanuman-bhakt and has erected a 110-feet Hanuman statue in his constituency,
+PCC President Kamal Nath claims himself to be a Hanuman-bhakt and has erected a 110-feet Hanuman statue in his constituency.

 Earlier in the day, Akhilesh Yadav said he would consult the Bahujan Samaj Party (BSP) for the Madhya Pradesh Assembly elections, as he has "waited too long" for the Congress.